33rd-pl-hoa/33rd-pl-hoa.github.io/governing_docs/declaration_amendments/declaration.md

 ### 4.6 Procedures for Altering or Subdividing Units.

-(a) Subdividing Units.
+- (a) Subdividing Units.
 No Unit may be subdivided or the boundaries of a Unit be modified either by agreement or legal proceedings, except as provided in this Section.

-  (i) An Owner may propose subdividing a Unit or the Owners of two or more Units may propose amending the legal boundaries between their adjoining Units by submitting a proposal in writing to the Board.
+  - (i) An Owner may propose subdividing a Unit or the Owners of two or more Units may propose amending the legal boundaries between their adjoining Units by submitting a proposal in writing to the Board.
 As part of the application, the applicant shall prepare an amendment to the Declaration that: identifies the Units involved; assigns numbers to any new Unit; states the changes and reallocations of allocable interest, if any; is executed by those Unit Owners; and, contains words of conveyance between the applicants, if applicable.
 The applicants are also to have an amendment to the Survey Map and Plans prepared that complies with the Act and which shows the altered boundaries of the Unit(s) and their dimensions and Identifying Numbers.
 The amendment must be in form reasonably acceptable to the Board.

-  (ii) The Board of Directors will have sixty (60) days after receiving the complete application and the proposed amendment to determine whether the subdivision or adjustments to the boundaries are reasonable and whether the proposed changes will materially and adversely affect the functionality of a Common Element.
+  - (ii) The Board of Directors will have sixty (60) days after receiving the complete application and the proposed amendment to determine whether the subdivision or adjustments to the boundaries are reasonable and whether the proposed changes will materially and adversely affect the functionality of a Common Element.
 Failure to approve the application within said sixty (60) days will be deemed approval of the application.
 An application approved by the Board, must then be approved by an affirmative vote of sixty-seven percent (67%) of the Owners and fifty-one percent (51 %) of the Eligible Mortgagees, and all of the Eligible Mortgagees and Owners of the Units to be subdivided or the boundaries of which are to be adjusted.

-  (iii) If approved as set forth above, and having received any governmental approvals that are necessary, the President of the Board will sign the documents implementing the amendment, and the applicant will cause the amendment and the amended Survey Map and Plan to be executed by the applicable parties and recorded.
+  - (iii) If approved as set forth above, and having received any governmental approvals that are necessary, the President of the Board will sign the documents implementing the amendment, and the applicant will cause the amendment and the amended Survey Map and Plan to be executed by the applicable parties and recorded.

-  (iv) Any costs incurred by the Association relating to preparation, review or recording of the amendment shall be the responsibility of the applicants, and the Board may require adequate assurances of payment before approving the application.
+  - (iv) Any costs incurred by the Association relating to preparation, review or recording of the amendment shall be the responsibility of the applicants, and the Board may require adequate assurances of payment before approving the application.

-(b) Combination of Adjoining Units.
+- (b) Combination of Adjoining Units.
 After acquiring an adjoining Unit or an interest in part of an adjoining Unit, an Owner may, with the approval of the Board and the Owner and the Eligible Mortgagees of both Units, remove or alter any intervening partition or create apertures therein, even if the partition in whole or in part is a Common Element, if those acts, in the Board's determination, do not adversely affect the structural integrity or acoustical properties of the Building or the plumbing, mechanical, or electrical systems serving another Unit or the Common Elements, or lessen the support of any portion of the Condominium or otherwise adversely affect other Units.
 Removal of partitions or creation of apertures under this subsection is not a relocation of boundaries and does not change the legal boundaries of the Unit.
 The Owner's proposal to act under this section is to be submitted to the Board and will include the plans and specifications for the proposed removal or alteration.

-(c) Minor Alterations and Hard Surface Flooring.
+- (c) Minor Alterations and Hard Surface Flooring.
 No Unit may be altered in any way except in accordance with this Section.
-An Owner may make any improvements or alterations to the Owner's Unit that do not adversely affect the structural integrity or acoustical Properties of the

-Building, or adversely affect the plumbing, mechanical or electrical systems serving another Unit or the Common Elements, or lessen the support of any portion of the Condominium or otherwise adversely affect other Units.
+An Owner may make any improvements or alterations to the Owner's Unit that do not adversely affect the structural integrity or acoustical Properties of the building, or adversely affect the plumbing, mechanical or electrical systems serving another Unit or the Common Elements, or lessen the support of any portion of the Condominium or otherwise adversely affect other Units.
 An Owner may not change the flooring in any portion of the Unit that is directly above another Unit from carpeting to hard surface flooring without the prior written approval of the Board.
 In connection with change from carpet to hard surface flooring, the Board may condition its approval upon installation of acoustical subflooring material and/or coverage of certain areas with carpet.
 An Owner may not change the appearance of the Common Elements or the exterior appearance of a Unit without the prior approval of the Board.

-(d) Substantial Alterations.
+- (d) Substantial Alterations.
 Except as provided herein, a proposal that would involve a substantial alteration of a Unit is subject to approval of the Board.
 The Board may retain, at the Owner's expense, an architect or engineer to review the plans and require evidence that all permits necessary for the work have been obtained or will be obtained.
 The Board shall approve an Owner's request under this section within sixty (60) days of receipt of the proposal, along with plans and specifications and an opinion of a qualified architect or engineer that the alteration will not adversely affect the structural integrity or acoustical properties of -che Building, or adversely affect the plumbing, mechanical or electrical systems serving another Unit or the Common Elements, or lessen the support of any portion of the Condominium or otherwise adversely affect other Units.
 The failure of the Board to act upon such a request within such period will be deemed approval thereof.

-(e) Procedure After Approval.
+- (e) Procedure After Approval.
 Upon approval of the proposed change under this Article, the Owner may proceed according to the proposed plans and specifications, provided that the Board may require that, before any work begins, the work be subject to the Board's review, adequate provision be made for payment of the work free and clear of liens, there are adequate protections in place against excessive noise and disruptions to other Owners and for the safety of the other Owners and the Common Elements, and that reasonable deadlines for completion of the work are established.

-(f) Application to Declarant.
+- (f) Application to Declarant.
 The provisions of this Article will not apply to Declarant if exercising a Development right reserved in this Declaration.

 ## 5. DESCRIPTION OF COMMON ELEMENTS

 The Common Elements consist of all portions of the Condominium except the Units, and including the following:

-(a) the exterior windows, roofs, foundations, columns, girders, studding, joists, beams, supports, walls (excluding non-bearing interior partitions of Units, if any), and all other structural parts of the Buildings to the boundaries of the Units;
+- (a) the exterior windows, roofs, foundations, columns, girders, studding, joists, beams, supports, walls (excluding non-bearing interior partitions of Units, if any), and all other structural parts of the Buildings to the boundaries of the Units;

-(b) the installations of central services such as: power, light, gas, hot and cold water, heating refrigeration, air conditioning and incinerating, pipes, wires, conduits, and other fixtures and equipment for all utilities existing for common use, but excluding plumbing, electrical and similar fixtures that are located within a Unit for the exclusive use of that Unit;
+- (b) the installations of central services such as: power, light, gas, hot and cold water, heating refrigeration, air conditioning and incinerating, pipes, wires, conduits, and other fixtures and equipment for all utilities existing for common use, but excluding plumbing, electrical and similar fixtures that are located within a Unit for the exclusive use of that Unit;

-(c) garbage pick-up areas, stairways, and hallways in the Building(s);
+- (c) garbage pick-up areas, stairways, and hallways in the Building(s);

-(d) the paved areas for vehicular, bicycle and pedestrian traffic, and unassigned parking spaces;
+- (d) the paved areas for vehicular, bicycle and pedestrian traffic, and unassigned parking spaces;

-(e) the yards, gardens, landscaped areas and walkways which surround and provide access to the Building(s).
+- (e) the yards, gardens, landscaped areas and walkways which surround and provide access to the Building(s).

 The Real Property described in Exhibit "A."